jarmol/begin-haskell/README.md

 >
 </code>
 ------------------

 ## Integer division in Haskell

-Same formula as in Elm user gives incorrect results with operator '//' declared to be same as 'div'
+Same formula used as in Elm gives incorrect results with operator '//' declared to be same as 'div'

 ---------------------------------------------------

 <code>
 GHCi, version 9.2.5: https://www.haskell.org/ghc/  :? for help
 ghci> :l Solarlib.hs